-- 1. An amount determined by HHA, not to exceed 110 percent of the applicable fair market rent (or any HUD-approved exception payment standard) for the unit bedroom size minus any utility allowance;

-- 2. The reasonable rent; or
+- An amount determined by HHA, not to exceed 110 percent of the applicable fair market rent (or any HUD-applicable exception payment standard) for the unit bedroom size minus any utility allowance; - 2.
+The reasonable rent: or

-- 3. The rent requested by the owner.
+3. The rent requested by the owner.

-22.17.2 Certain Tax Credit Units
+22.15.2 Certain Tax Credit Units